mayanksharma0183/FullThrottle/README.md

 There are one app which is api_data which contains models file, view file, script file, serializers file.

-1. Models file
+1. Models file,
    it contains two model class which is User and activity_periods.

-2. View file
+2. View file,
    it contains two view fuction which contain one query set and on serializer class and provides a modelviewset

-3. Script file
+3. Script file,
    it contain custom script which fill database with some random data.
 For this i used Faker library which can generate some random or fake values.

-4. serializers file
+4. serializers file,
    it contains two serializers one is userserializer and second is activity.
    In this i used Django-Rest_Framwork serilaizers to serialize the data.